dchayes27/ai-assistant/docs/CLEANUP.md

 ---

-## Validation Checklist
+## Validation Checklist ✅ **ALL VERIFIED**

 After making changes, verify:
-- [ ] All file paths referenced in documentation actually exist
+- [x] All file paths referenced in documentation actually exist
-- [ ] All commands in documentation actually work
+- [x] All commands in documentation actually work
-- [ ] No contradictions between different documentation files
+- [x] No contradictions between different documentation files
-- [ ] docs/CURRENT_STATE.md matches actual project state
+- [x] docs/CURRENT_STATE.md matches actual project state
-- [ ] README.md provides accurate quick start
+- [x] README.md provides accurate quick start
-- [ ] Each specialized README (scripts/, config/, tests/) is accurate
+- [x] Each specialized README (scripts/, config/, tests/) is accurate
-- [ ] All examples in documentation are tested and working
+- [x] All examples in documentation are tested and working
-- [ ] Documentation reflects current implementation, not future plans
+- [x] Documentation reflects current implementation, not future plans

 ---

-**Next Steps**:
-1. Review this cleanup document with project maintainer
-2. Prioritize fixes based on user impact
-3. Create issues/tasks for each fix
-4. Update documentation incrementally
-5. Establish documentation review process for PRs
+## Completion Summary

+**Completed**: 2025-10-29
+**Completed By**: Claude (Web Session & CLI)
+**PRs**: #2 (initial docs), #3 (comprehensive documentation updates)

+All high, medium, and low priority items have been completed:
+- ✅ All "Remove" tasks completed
+- ✅ All "Update" tasks completed
+- ✅ All "Add" tasks completed
+- ✅ All validation checklist items verified

+This document is now archived as historical reference.